crorvick/courses/06_StatisticalInference/homework/hw2.md

 that you're right, in a blind test where you randomize 6 paired varieties (Merlot, Chianti, ...) of cheap and expensive wines

-1. what is the chance that she gets 5 or 6 right expressed as a percentage to one decimal place?
+1. What is the chance that she gets 5 or 6 right expressed as a percentage to one decimal place?

 *** .hint